The Ultimate Gas Mask Guide

 The M50 uses custom filters.
 They are available on eBay, but buy at your own risk.

 Children and Infant Protection

 MIRA Safety CM-2M Child Gas Mask & KZD-6 Protective Enclosure / Infant Gas Mask for Small Children & Pets

 Something we have been looking for for years are good solutions for the little ones.
 We searched around but never found anything that seemed acceptable or cost effective until now.

 For kids 18 months to - 6 years old the Mira Saftey CM-2M Size 1 will provide CBRN protection for a reasonable price of $165.

 For kids aged 6 to 15 years old, get the Size 2 model.

 Both sizes take standard 40mm filters.
 The tube for the filter is designed to be carried on their back or in a backpack, therefore taking the weight of the filter off their small necks.

-Designed for infants under 18 months (or pets under 30 lbs) the KZD-6 is a protective enclosure which sits on a small cot.
+If you have infants under 18 months (or pets under 30 lbs) the KZD-6 is a protective enclosure rests them comfortably on a small cot.

 It can protect against Poisonous substances, Biological aerosols, Radioactive dust, Iodine radionuclides & its organic compounds and Aerosols (dust, fog, fumes.)